DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 * 4th of November 10:05~11:28 UTC: I did not expect Fedora to need 1 hour 18 minutes to upgrade from Workstation 34 to 35.
 * 8th of November 09:30~11:50 UTC: Turns out that clones of Linux disks are *not* able to boot, in sharp contrast to clones of Windows disks.
 So I figured "Screw this" in regards to setting up a 2nd RaspPi at my parents' house, and hereby open up my Windows 11 AGH installation to the world too.
 * 13th of December 03:00-03:30 UTC: My ISP went down, and the ASUS router's failover triggers didn't want to work properly.
-* 9th of January 15:00 UTC - indefinite: All I did was enable Flathub and play Space Cadet Pinball, then the Raspberry Pi froze, and when I restarted it had become permanently unable to connect to public IPs and addresses.
+* 9th of January 15:00 UTC - 28th of October: All I did was enable Flathub and play Space Cadet Pinball, then the Raspberry Pi froze, and when I restarted it had become permanently unable to connect to public IPs and addresses.
 I hate Linux more than ever before.